Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 }
 ```

-Another way to do this is by using `GetIfExists()` which will avoid the race condition mentioned above:
+Another way to do this is by using `GetIfExistsAsync()` which will avoid the race condition mentioned above:

 ```C# Snippet:Readme_TryGetRG
 ArmClient armClient = new ArmClient(new DefaultAzureCredential());